20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Things to do
-1. Add location.photo_url to event#show and all registration_mailers

-5. Allow leadership to email all registrants from registration#index
-6. Allow leadership to CRUD registrants for events.in_the_past

 1. Add inventory system functionality
   * Needs views / printable
   * Needs variance check

+2. Allow leadership to email all registrants from registration#index
+3. Allow leadership to CRUD registrants for events.in_the_past

 4. Add a Stripe Webhook / API for CauseVox to replace Zapier
   * Accepting & reading Stripe webhook is working